koi-so/zinc/README.md

 # Zinc

-Zinc is a project attempting to rewrite some parts of the rust std in C++ for easier use by people who use C++.
+Zinc is a project attempting to bring fome of the nice things of rust to C++.